-And to protect the confidentiality and integrity of this data, one solution is generally given: encryption.
+And to protect the confidentiality and integrity of this data, one solution is generally given: data encryption.

 How is a piece of information encrypted?
 The encryption of unstructured data can take several forms.
 In addition to disk encryption, it is possible to encrypt a file or an email individually.
 Once encrypted, the information is thus readable only by the sender and the recipient, regardless of the medium or terminal used (workstation, tablet, mobile phone, USB key, file server, or public or private Cloud).
 Protection against malicious acts, such as data leaks or interception attacks.

 To be adopted by your teams, your data encryption solution has to fit into their day-to-day working life - not the reverse.
 The solution thereby enables them to access data securely, wherever they are, in a series of use cases adapted to current communication and collaboration tools.

 How can sensitive information be secured?
 Stormshield uses end-to-end encryption to ensure the protection of data.
 Whether DKE encryption (Double Key Encryption) or CSE encryption (Client-Side Encryption), the encrypted medium thereby comes with its own security and can be shared securely on different platforms, in the Cloud or within the company.